burkeholland/prompt-crafting-github-copilot/README.md

 }
 ```

-> Copilot gives us a regular express here.
+> Copilot gives us a regular expression here.
 Because regex is hard for us as humans, but Copilot likes it and is really good at it.
 BUT, you never want to just assume that the regex is correct.
 Use your editor tools to check the regex.
 In this case, we'll use the Regex Preview extension to check the regex.
 "Trust, but verify" is a good rule of thumb when working with Copilot.

 > So a "prompt" when using Ghost Text is the code that is already in the editor and any comments that you've provided.
 You don't have much control over the prompt here - GitHub Copilot is doing that for you in the background.
 The best you can do is understand what Ghost Text knows about and is likely sending as part of the prompt.
+You can also follow the 3's principal for best results with Ghost Text - Simple, Specific and Short.
+Ask for the simplest things you can and build from there.
+Be as specific as you can, and generally speaking, keep your prompts short.

 > One trick you can use with Ghost Text to get more control over the prompt is to use a comment at the top of a file.